Peter KutrumbosUNIVERSAL FUND MEMBER

 Peter's Story

 Peter joined Watsi on December 9th, 2014.
-Eight years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Peter's most recent donation traveled 8,300 miles to support Aung, a 19-year-old man from Burma, to fund eye surgery so he can see again.
+Eleven years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peter's most recent donation traveled 2,600 miles to support Josiani, a student from Colombia, to fund a hernia repair.

 Team